 Electricity and magnetism, optics and light.
 Three hours of demonstration and lecture, one hour of recitation, and two hours of lab per week.
-Click here for course fees.

 PHY-201.Co-requisite MTH-112.

 PHY-203.
 MODERN PHYSICS

 Modern physics including the experimental basis, concepts, and principles of atomic and nuclear physics.
 Three hours of demonstration and lecture per week.